spark-redshift-community/spark-redshift/README.md

 Our intent is to do the best job possible supporting the minimal set of features that the community needs.

-This is currently not tested on EMR.
-Some tests have been temporarily disabled and some features removed.
+This is tested using open source Spark.
+Some tests have been temporarily disabled, and some features removed.

 ## How to help

 Community's contributions are very welcome!
 Feel free to:

 * Open an issue on github.
 * Open a PR on github.
-To ensure a smooth code review process, plese follow these steps:
+To ensure a smooth code review process, please follow these steps:
+  * Install the project pre-commit hooks: `pre-commit install`
   * Run unit tests: `./build/sbt test`
   * Run integration tests:
     * Export the following environment variables with your values: